Location: Third Floor, Wing B

 Please report all Protime/I.N.R. tests at scheduled times.
 This blood test is important.
 We will use this test to monitor the therapeutic effect of Warfarin in your blood and make adjustments to your dosage as needed.

 If you have any questions about your Warfarin therapy, please ask your physician or clinic personnel.

-About us: The Women's Health Clinic is a self-referral clinic that provides routine obstetrical and gynecological care to active duty military, retirees and their dependents.
-The clinic ensures optimal care for patients with obstetrical, gynecological, and women's health care issues/illness from adolescence throughout the reproductive years and beyond.
-An OB/GYN physician, women’s health nurse practitioners and a certified nurse midwife provides routine obstetrical and gynecological care including annual well women exams, contraceptive counseling, and evaluation and treatment of minor gynecologic problems.
+About us: The Women’s' Health Clinic is a self-referral clinic that provides routine gynecological care to active duty, retirees and their dependents.
+The clinic ensures optimal care for the patients with gynecological, women's health care issues /illnesses from adolescence through the reproductive years and beyond.
+Women's health practitioners and a certified nurse midwife provide routine gynecological care including annual well women exams, contraceptive counseling, and evaluation and treatment of minor gynecological problems.